The morning of April 13, 1975

 The Lebanese Army, the cable notes, appeared to be standing down.
 An unconfirmed report reaching the Embassy stated that Army units near the fighting had been ordered not to intervene.

-The political offensive
+The political response

 The ambassador’s verdict